jenbrissman/FollowSpot/README.md

 ![Login](static/img/Login.GIF)

 ## <a name="#Timeline"></a>Audition Timeline
 To develop a responsive and user friendly interface - I styled FollowSpot with Bootstrap and my own custom CSS.
-I provide the user with a collection of thoughtfully designed cards which contain all the information about a specific audition.
+I provide the user with a collection of thoughtfully designed cards which contain all of the information about a specific audition.
 My design uses Jinja templating to dynamically load the data onto individual cards, which I've sorted in reverse chronological order.

 ![Timeline](static/img/Timeline.GIF)